-Seval Dulgeroglu, who wrote her dissertation on gender, nationality, and other cultural dimensions of advertising representations, is an assistant professor in the School of Fine Arts in Mustafa Kemal University in Hatay, Turkey.
+Seval Dulgeroglu Yavez, who wrote her dissertation on gender, nationality, and other cultural dimensions of advertising representations, is Associate Dean of the School of Fine Arts in Mustafa Kemal University in Hatay, Turkey.

 Virginia Eubanks, who wrote on "popular technology" and the myth of the digital divide in the U.S., is an associate professor of Women's Studies, SUNY Albany.

 Patrick Feng, who studied privacy software standards for the World Wide Web, is an assistant professor in the Science, Technology, and Society Program of the Faculty of Communication and Culture at the University of Calgary.